isc-projects/kea/doc/sphinx/arm/stats.rst

 ----------------------------------------

-The :isccmd:`statistic-global-get-all` command retrieves all global statistics recorded (same as :isccmd:`statistic-global-get-all` but omitting subnet statistics).
+The :isccmd:`statistic-global-get-all` command retrieves all global statistics recorded (same as :isccmd:`statistic-get-all` but omitting subnet statistics).
 An example command may look like this:

 ::